mihailod/jt/README.md

-This is my JT (JavaTetris) game from 2002 (in that folder).
+This is my JT (JavaTetris) Java Applet game from 2002.

-Will modernize it so it is runnable in browser again, most likely via JavaScript.
+Translated to JavaScript on 8/8/2026 so it runns in browser again.

-## Play it
+## . . .
+CLICK ON THE IMAGE TO PLAY!

 [![JT — JavaTetris, running in the browser](jt.png)](https://mihailod.github.io/jt/)